smuralee/coding-notes/README.md

-# Configuration for the local IDE setup
+# Configuration for the local development environment

 ## Install Python packages with pip